fluxninja/aperture/docs/content/use-cases/feature-rollout/feature-rollout.md

 ## Use Case Scenario

-Consider a scenario where a social media platform is planning to introduce a new interface design.
+Consider a scenario where a video streaming platform is planning to introduce a new interface design.
 Instead of releasing the new design to all users at once, the platform could use Aperture to facilitate a controlled rollout.
-With Aperture's Automated Load Ramping feature, the new design could be gradually introduced to a select group of users, allowing the platform to gather feedback and make necessary adjustments.
+With Aperture's feature rollout policy, the new design could be gradually introduced to a select group of users, allowing the platform to gather feedback and make necessary adjustments.
 This strategy would enable the platform to continue releasing the new design to an increasingly larger user base, until it is eventually launched universally.
 Throughout this process, Aperture would ensure